gabrielbrrll/kaylin-design-exam/generate-content-dates.md

-# Exam Questions - Answers

----

-## Question 2: How do you handle multiple billing cycle lengths?
-(Quarterly / monthly)

 ### How We Handle Different Billing Cycles

 The `client_subscriptions` table stores `billing_cycle` (monthly/quarterly/annual) and dynamically calculates cycle boundaries.
 Each cycle type has its own quota and date range.
 A daily cron job checks for cycle expiration and resets `content_used_this_cycle` to 0 when a new cycle begins.
 See [design.md](./design.md) for schema details.